History: 1971 c. 148

 Case law appears to define an order “awarding or denying compensation" in sub.
 (3) synonymously with an order reaching the merits of the applicant's claim.
 Although the administrative decisions in this case contemplated the possibility of future action by the claimant, the dismissal was not procedural or rooted in standing doctrines like ripeness but based on a finding that the claimant presented insufficient evidence to substantiate it and did reach the merits.
 LaBeree v.
-Wausau Insurance Companies, 2010 WI App 148
+LIRC, 2010 WI App 148

 , 330 Wis.
 2d 101

 The automatic-stay provisions of the federal bankruptcy code froze an employer's obligation to pay claims, including worker's compensation, that were not due at the time of the employer's bankruptcy filing.
 Accordingly, obligations that became due after filing were not in default and no late-payment penalty could be assessed under sub.
 (1) (bp).
 Grede Foundries, Inc. v.
 LIRC, 2012 WI App 86